Healthy Homes Assessment Wainuiomata

 Wainuiomata Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory in all Wainuiomata and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory for all Wainuiomata and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the compliance with the Healthy Homes Standards that apply or will be applicable throughout the tenancy period of the rental property.
+• Property managers and landlords are required to keep records to demonstrate conformance with any Healthy Homes Standard that apply or will apply during the tenancy of the rental property.

 From July 1st 2021

-• Property managers and private landlords should ensure their rental properties conform with the Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.
+• Property managers and private landlords should ensure their rental properties conform to the Healthy Homes Standard within 90 days of any new, renewed or varied lease.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

-• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes